not-in-stock/timezone-converter/README.md

 # tz-converter

-A [re-frame](https://github.com/day8/re-frame) application designed to perform converstion of time between timezones.
+A demo [re-frame](https://github.com/day8/re-frame) application designed to perform conversion of time between timezones, developed as a part of a take-home task.

 ## Getting Started